 The starting point of this analysis is considering the 2 paths to becoming a practitioner at the English Bar.
 The primary path involves completion of an approved pupillage (i.e. formal legal apprenticeship) at a set of barristers’ chambers.
 The secondary path involves transfer across from another approved profession, such as the Solicitors or Legal Executives, plus completion of approved experience and required qualifying exams.

 The number of students qualifying into the English Bar each year through the primary pupillage route is less than 600.
 (This number is currently restricted both through the limited availability of sufficiently well-funded pupillages, and by optimal Bar profession size, ceteris paribus).
-The total number of practicing English Bar barristers is more than 16,000.
-So, the number of new barristers per practicing barrister per year is less than 1 per 30 working barristers, implying an approximate, steady-state, average career length per practicing barrister of c.25+ years.
+The total number of practising English Bar barristers is more than 16,000.
+So, the number of new barristers per practising barrister per year is less than 1 per 30 working barristers, implying an approximate, steady-state, average career length per practising barrister of c.25+ years.

 Suppose, for simplicity, that we assume as a standardized model that all barristers work in average size sets of 30 barristers (in reality there is a long tail, power law distribution so most sets are much smaller down to standalone practitioners) and each model set takes one pupil per year for a combined 1st + 2nd 6 pupillage, leading to tenancy.
 Suppose also that we are considering a diversity subset, say an ethnic group, that makes up 10% of all pupillage candidates.
 Then one would expect, absent any bias or other factors, each model set to appoint one of the diversity pupils every 10 years on average, and the average waiting time for one diverse pupil to get pupillage at that model set, to be 5 years.
 So, it would need many years of observations to be able to conclude statistically, even just on the balance of probabilities test, that any individual chambers viewed in isolation was operating a biased (including implicitly or inadvertently biased) policy, if it in fact never, ever, appointed any diversity pupillage candidates.
 Furthermore, if all sets fell into this category then they could all end up operating in a systematically biased way, without ever actively coordinating, or being held individually accountable for this.